 Dozens and dozens of countries visited over the years, and not one visit to South America.
 A friend of ours called it “The Dark Continent” because, over time it started to seem intentional.
-The truth is simply that between mileage runs to East Asia and the fact that Martha knew she would be the de facto translator, visits there just kept getting pushed back.
+The truth is simply that between mileage runs to East Asia, visits there just kept getting pushed back.
 But the stars aligned this year for a quick visit to four more countries to close out the year.

 For this post, I’m going to spend a little time on the logistics for this trip, as it was planned with essentially no padding on time.
 One delayed flight or missed ferry ride and we were screwed.
 The whole trip was 8 days, leaving essentially 2 days per country, including transit.